 QuickBooks vs FreshBooks: Which is right for your business?

-QuickBooks and FreshBooks both serve small-business owners, but they're built for different workflows.
-QuickBooks is a full accounting system; FreshBooks is an invoicing tool that grew light bookkeeping features.
-Your choice hinges on whether you need tax-ready financials or just fast invoicing.
+QuickBooks and FreshBooks both serve small-business owners, but they solve different problems.
+QuickBooks is a full accounting platform; FreshBooks is an invoicing tool with light bookkeeping bolted on.
+Your choice hinges on whether you need tax-ready financial statements or just fast invoice collection.

 Feature comparison